ga4gh-schemablocks/ga4gh-schemablocks.github.io/docs/schema_pages/Progenetix/GeoLocation.md

   - logo-progenetix-white_180x50.png
 ---

-A GeoLocation object represents a geographic location formatted as a *GeoJSON feature*.
+A `GeoLocation` object is a geographic location formatted as a *GeoJSON feature*.
 The format is compatible with RFC 7946, while currently limiting its scope to features of type "Point".
 Also, the schema defines some optional parameters compatible with the GeoJSON feature *properties* wrapper